rmishgoog/google-secrets-uploader/README.md

 ## Security Note

-:warning: **Do not check in CSV files with real passwords, secrets, or any other confidential information into version control.** The sample CSV files in this repository are for testing purposes only.
+:warning: **Do not check in CSV files with real passwords, secrets, or any other confidential information into version control.**.

 ## Setup